 - The defendant must have had a duty of care to the victim and acted in a way that unreasonably endangered the victim’s safety or caused the victim to fear for her life.

 - The victim must have been in the “zone-of-danger,” meaning he must have been in the vicinity of immediate danger of bodily harm caused by the defendant acting unreasonably.

 - A victim who has witnessed a collision may only recover if her emotional trauma was caused by the contemporaneous witnessing of the serious injury or death of a family member, which was due to the defendant’s negligence.

 The negligent infliction of emotional distress allows victims to recover for damages for mental trauma that they have undergone as a result of the defendant’s negligent actions.
 The fact that a victim may bring a claim allows for the system to justly compensate a victim who may have insignificant physical damages, but who is suffering extensively from mental or emotional damages.

 Because the law is still evolving, the granting of damages for negligent infliction of emotional distress is decided on a case-by-case basis and is very fact-specific.
 It is important that you meet with an attorney if you have been in a truck accident and you have sustained not only physical but emotional injuries.
 An experienced trucking accident lawyer in Memphis, TN will be able to guide you through the process and help you recover damages owed to you as a result of your physical and mental/emotional injuries.
 Please contact a law firm for an initial consultation today.

-Thanks to Wiseman Bray, PLLC for their insight into personal injury claims and PTSD after a truck accident.
+Thanks to Patterson Bray for their insight into personal injury claims and PTSD after a truck accident.